Are you looking for a good surround sound headphone to dominate your games, movies, and music? Then this article is for you.

 Excited yet?
 So, what are we waiting for let’s begin.

-The following is a quick look at our top picks of best surround sound headphones.
+The following is a quick look at top picks for surround sound headphones.
 For a more detailed review of each headphone refer to the section down below.

 1. Sony L600

 Being the top dog in the audio space Sony does indeed know how to make great-sounding high-end headphones.
 The L600 wireless headphone is made from the ground up to deliver excellent surround sound and that it does quite marvelously.

 When a high-end product from Sony is labeled to provide a cinematic surround sound experience then you know they mean business.